zlatanvasovic/hackwork/README.md

 #### Other layout files

-Use `i.` prefix for layout files that should be included in layout.
+Use `i.` prefix for layout files that should be included.
 Core `i.` files are:

 - `i.variables.php`: layout variables
 - `i.functions.php`: layout functions